ploneintranet/ploneintranet/docs/installation/quickstart.rst

 You can skip this section if you use the provided Dockerfile.

 If you want to prepare your system environment manually, please use the Dockerfile_ as a reference.
+That is, even if you don't use docker, see the documented `apt-get install` command there for the list of packages you need to install in the operating system, before running buildout.
 YMMV.

 Make sure you have the OS-level packages you need to build Plone, this can be achieved using `install.plone.dependencies`_.